Foods for More Energy

 Stress plays a major

 role in energy loss.
-Even if you eat healthy foods stress can drain your body
+Even if you eat healthy food,s stress can drain your body

 quickly.
 Some foods reduce stress naturally because they support hormones that

-and herbal teas help lower stress and improve your overall mood.
+calm your nervous system.
+Green leaf vegetables, nuts, seedss dark chocolate, and herbal teas help lower stress and improve your overall mood.
 When your

-stress is lower your energy becomes stronger.
+stress is lower, your energy becomes stronger.

 Movement also affects

 your energy.
-Eating healthy foods gives you energy but staying active helps
+Eating healthy foods gives you energy, but staying active helps

 your body use that energy efficiently.
-Light daily movement like walking
+Light daily movement like walking, stretching, ng or casual exercise helps boost circulation and oxygen flow.
+This

 makes your body produce energy more smoothly.
 When you combine healthy foods

-with simple movement your energy becomes cleaner and more stable.
+with simple movement, your energy becomes cleaner and more stable.

 Sleep is one of the

 strongest pillars of natural energy.
-Poor sleep leads to cravings low
+Poor sleep leads to cravings, low

-motivation and slow metabolism.
+motivation, and slow metabolism.
 Eating the right foods supports better sleep

 and better recovery.
-Foods rich in magnesium tryptophan and calming nutrients
+Foods rich in magnesium, tryptophan, and calming nutrients

-you sleep well your body repairs itself and you wake up with renewed energy.
+you sleep well, your body repairs itself, and you wake up with renewed energy.

 Natural energy comes

-these three areas your life becomes lighter and more stable.
+these three areas, your life becomes lighter and more stable.
 You stop relying

 on temporary boosts and start building sustainable energy that lasts from morning